ZertoPublic/Zerto-Site-Deployment/API-Examples/LicenseZVM/README.md

 Environment Requirements:

 - PowerShell Core
+- Applicable versions of Zerto Products script has been tested on
-- Zerto 6.5+
+   - Zerto 6.5+ on vSphere 6.7+
-- ESXi 5.5+ for VMware VIB deployment support
+   - Zerto 7.5+ on vSphere 7.0+
+   Note: For more information on supported versions of Zerto with specific hypervisor versions, see the Zerto Interoperability Matrix (http://s3.amazonaws.com/zertodownload_docs/Latest/Zerto%20Virtual%20Replication%20Operability%20Matrix.pdf)

 Script Requirements: